Etihad Airways: Services

-New cabins (from December 2014)
+New cabins

 With the introduction of the Airbus A380 and Boeing 787, new cabins were introduced, their names being: The Residence (A380 only), the First Apartments (A380 only), First Suite (787-9 only), Business Studio and Economy Smart seat.
 The rest of the fleet will gradually be retrofitted with these cabins except for the Residence and First Apartment cabins, which are exclusive to the Airbus A380.
 The Residence was the only three-room cabin on any airline when it was introduced in December 2014.